 As I mentioned earlier, revenues of eSports partly come from sponsorships.
 It is by far the biggest source of revenue in eSports.
 There are two types of sponsorship in eSports- endemic and non-endemic.
 What’s the difference?

-Brands relating to gaming are called ‘endemic’ brands such as team’s jerseys, in-stream promotional content and hardware exclusivity deals.
+Brands relating to gaming are called ‘endemic’ brands such as team jerseys, in-stream promotional content, and hardware exclusivity deals.

 How can this make money?
-Various streaming platforms can provide screen space for advertisements where event organisers can promote sponsors of their brands or names and their respective product lines.
+Various streaming platforms can provide screen space for advertisements where event organizers can promote sponsors of their brands or names and their respective product lines.

 The sales for gaming hardware and peripherals according to market research increases significantly because of this.